ben-nour/ben-n93.github.io/content/blog/tab-pal.md

 Description: A command-line app to make it easier and quicker to add and edit custom colour palettes in Tableau.
 Tags: Python, Tableau, data-visualisation, command-line

-If you're anything like me most of the time Tableau's in-built colour palettes are more than suitable for the visualisation you're creating.
+Most of the time Tableau's in-built colour palettes are more than suitable for the visualisation you're creating.
-That said, I also quite like to create my own custom colour palettes for use in Tableau.
+That said, I also quite like to create my own custom colour palettes and sometimes a manager might ask that you use your company's official brand colours.

 Unfortunately in order to create custom colour palettes in Tableau you have to find your `Preferences.tsp` file and then edit the XML: